 Geotargeting can play a significant role in helping to build a better relationship with the customer.
 Marketing offers can be tailored to the customer’s current context, the moment they are most likely to convert.
 For example, if a consumer is browsing vacations while it’s raining where they are, that’s a prime moment for brands to highlight deals for locations that currently enjoy sunny weather to encourage the shopper to make a booking.
 Should the shopper be hesitant to book online and prefer the face-to-face interaction with a travel agent, you could provide them with the details of their closest high-street store.

 Similarly, geolocation can make each stage of the actual holiday more convenient for the individual.
 For example, a traveler who is about to depart will appreciate a service email about the upcoming trip, with the weather forecast at the destination and recommendations on what to pack for the region.
 Convenience and being helpful lies at the heart of building brand loyalty, so adding value where possible can go a long way in deepening the relationship with the customer.
+In fact, almost 1 in 3 consumers say they are loyal to travel companies whose websites are easy to navigate and make it easy for them to find relevant trips.

 On top of this, using geotargeting as part of your targeting methods can help brands nurture existing customer relationships.
 For example, for those spontaneous city break bookers, marketers can share last-minute price drop emails for destinations departing from the customer’s nearest airport or train station.
 Likewise, for frequent flyers who are waiting for a delayed flight, travel companies could send them a voucher with money off a nearby airport restaurant or lounge.
 Ensuring the experience is relevant and personalized to each customer will mean they are more likely to use the services again in the future.